mariohoff/mpfs-discovery-kit-camera-pipeline/README.md

 Video-Kit-Reference-Design[^2].
 I am still far from being done, but I do have a working camera.

+I used the Raspberry Pi camera v1.3 (ov5647) for now.
+So the quality is not that great.

 ## Setting up the project

 This project was built with Libero SoC Design Suite v2025.2.
 To set it up just